wjj31767/robotik2/chapter 3.md

 - Language model to generate multi-contact motions @todo `c3 79` Motion (sentence) as sequences of poses (words)
 ### Postural Synergies
+- Definition: Postrual synergies are the correlation of degrees of freedom in patterns of more frequent use.
 @todo
 > Marco  Santello  , Martha Flanders, John F.  Soechting  .
 Postural Hand Synergies for  Tool Use  , The Journal of Neuroscience, 18(23): 10105  -  10115 (1998)
+>  - Human were asked to perform grasp 57 kinds of objects with imaging
+>  - Result:
+>  	- Considering only the first two principal components, 80% of the variance in the data can be represented.
+>  	- Using the first threee principal components, 97% of the variance can be represented
+>  - This suggests a significant reduction in the number of degrees of freedom (DOF) from 15 to 2 or 3
+>  - The study shows also that there were also many instances in which pairs of joint angles were only poorly correlated, suggesting that there are more than two effective degrees of freedom for the control of hand posture and that several higher-orer PCs would also be needed to represent this rather limited co-variation in joint angles
+>

 > Antonio  Bicchi  , Marco Gabiccini, Marco  Santello  .
 Modelling natural and artificial  hands with synergies  3153  -  3161 (2011)
+>  - How do humans grasp?
+Do they control all the hand’s DoF individually?
+		- Not all finger joints are controlled independently when grasping an object
+		- Movements of the finger joints are strongly correlated
+		- Grasping mvoements are dominated by synergies in a low - dimensional posture space
 > c3
 ### Eigengrasps
 @todo